Accelerated Riemannian Optimization: Handling Constraints with a Prox to Bound Geometric Penalties: Another subroutine, better geometric penalties via another projection oracle

 On the other hand, the subroutine in this section requires the implementation of the projection operator \eqref{eq:other_projection_operator} which is a non-convex problem in general.
 However, we show that under \cref{assump:bounded_curvature_tensor} or the more general assumption $\norm{\nabla \curvtensor} \leq F$, problem \eqref{eq:other_projection_operator} is convex for a ball of constant radius.
-Moreover, we can provide a simple implementation for the hyperbolic space.
+Moreover, for the hyperbolic space it is just a $2$-dimensional problem.

 The subroutine in this section assumes access to the operation

 and the subroutine is defined as the sequential application of this operation, after a warm start, cf. \cref{lemma:warm_start_riemannian_criterion_2}.
 In the Euclidean case, this subproblem is equivalent to the projection operator applied to the point $\tilde{x}_{t+1} = \expon{x_t}(-\eta \nabla \f(x_t))$.
 That is, if $\X$ is in the Euclidean space, it is $x_{t+1} = P_{\X}(\tilde{x}_{t+1}) = P_{\X}(x_t-\eta \nabla \f(x_t))$.
 However in the general Riemannian case, \eqref{eq:other_projection_operator} and the metric-projection operator $P_{\X}(\tilde{x}_{t+1})$ are two different things.